Opentrons/opentrons/api/docs/v2/new_pipette.rst

 .. what is head speed, applies to gantry movement or pipette?
 Additionally, all OT-2 GEN2 pipettes have a default head speed of 400 mm/second and a well bottom clearance of 1mm for aspirate and dispense actions.

+.. tables are aligned center of page. can we left justify? they're slightly different sizes.

 **P20 Single GEN2 Pipette (1-20 µL)**

 +----------+---------------------------------+